karayabin/universe-snapshot/universe/Ling/UniverseTools/doc/api/Ling/UniverseTools/PlanetTool/importPlanetByExternalDir.md

 Available options are:
 - assets: bool=false, if true, the assets/map will be copied to the application.
+- symlinks: bool=false, if true, symlinks to the local universe will be created (if available) instead of copying the whole planet dirs.

 See more details in the [import install discussion](https://github.com/lingtalfi/TheBar/blob/master/discussions/import-install.md#summary).